OU Profiles homepage Edit my profile User guide Accessibility Statement

 Impact and Engagement

 In line with Lauren's research interests and objectives, she seeks to disseminate her work in ways that disrupt traditional academic conventions and spaces, breaking down power dynamics and fostering more democratic sites of discussion and debate around the lives of the working classes, food marketing practices and the importance of music to mental wellbeing.
-To this end, Lauren has shared her work with stakeholders in the form of: digital exhibitions, Museum in a Box, podcasts, interactive workshops, blog posts, poetry, animations, posters and curriculum resources.
+To this end, Lauren has shared her work with stakeholders in the form of: digital and physical exhibitions, Museum in a Box, podcasts, interactive workshops, blog posts, poetry, animations, posters and curriculum resources.

 Awards

-- Winner of 2023 Cobh Readers and Writers International Poetry Competition: "Immortality"
+• Winner of 2023 Cobh Readers and Writers International Poetry Competition"Immortality"

-- Outstanding Paper, 2022 Emerald Literati Awards: "Commercialising Public Health During the 1918-1919 Spanish Flu Pandemic in Britain"
+• Outstanding Paper, 2022 Emerald Literati Awards"Commercialising Public Health During the 1918-1919 Spanish Flu Pandemic in Britain"

-- Outstanding Reviewer, 2022 Emerald Literati Awards: Journal of Historical Research in Marketing
+• Outstanding Reviewer, 2022 Emerald Literati AwardsJournal of Historical Research in Marketing

-- 2021 Outstanding Postdoc Award, University of Sheffield
+• 2021 Outstanding Postdoc Award, University of Sheffield

 Collaborations and Connections (selected)

-- Actively Learn: Provided an easy-access version of her research on St Patrick’s Day and nationalism in Edwardian Ireland that can be used by secondary school and college pupils
+• Actively Learn: Created an accessible version of her research on St Patrick’s Day and nationalism in Edwardian Ireland for use by secondary school and college pupils

 Exhibitions and Events (selected)

-- Museum in a Box: Creation of 10 digital collections based on her book inscription research to facilitate long-distance learning on social history and visual studies
+• Museum in a Box: Creation of 10 digital collections based on her book inscription research to facilitate long-distance learning on social history and visual studies

-- Views from the Blue Digital Exhibition: Development and curation of a digital exhibition, which uses drone photography as a means of encouraging viewers to reflect on how drones have created new ways of visualising our world
+• Views from the Blue Digital Exhibition: Development and curation of a digital exhibition, which uses drone photography as a means of encouraging viewers to reflect on how drones have created new ways of visualising our world

-- Prize Books and Politics Digital Exhibition: Development and curation of a digital exhibition, which used images of book inscriptions to tell the stories of working-class individuals.
+• Prize Books and Politics Digital Exhibition: Development and curation of a digital exhibition, which used images of book inscriptions to tell the stories of working-class individuals.

-- Family History Show: Ran a stall offering expert advice to the general public about how to use book inscriptions to research their family history.
+• Family History Show: Ran a stall offering expert advice to the general public about how to use book inscriptions to research their family history.

 Interviews/Keynotes/Podcasts (selected)

-- Invited Keynote Speaker: most recently at DN29:Visiolinguistics (2023), Lancaster University Literacy Research Centre (2021) and University of Leicester History and Politics Postgraduate Conference (2020)
+• Invited Keynote Speaker: most recently at DN29: Visiolinguistics (2023), Lancaster University Literacy Research Centre (2021) and University of Leicester History and Politics Postgraduate Conference (2020)

-- Darton Watch Podcast: Developed and hosted a 20-minute episode on her book inscription research
+• Darton Watch Podcast: Developed and hosted a 20-minute episode on her book inscription research

-- BBC Berkshire Radio Interview: Discussed her research on the pineapple as a status symbol
+• BBC Berkshire Radio Interview: Discussed her research on the pineapple as a status symbol

 Funding (selected)